Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 ###### Declaration-site variance

-An invariant type parameter $F$ is an abstract type which may capture any valid type (see [subtyping][Subtyping] for more details on variance); if one needs co- or contravariant type parameter, they need to use projected type parameters.
+An invariant type parameter $F$ is an abstract type which may capture any well-formed type (see [subtyping][Subtyping] for more details on variance); if one needs co- or contravariant type parameter, they need to use projected type parameters.

 To represent a valid invariant type parameter of PACT $T$, $F$ should satisfy the following conditions.